instead-hub/instead/doc/stead3_en.md

 History INSTEAD, in my opinion, good proof of this.
 It released many games that can safely be called great!
-Their authors may retire, but they createdworks are already living their lives, reflected in the consciousness of people, who play them or remember.
+Their authors may retire, but they created works are already living their lives, reflected in the consciousness of people, who play them or remember.
 Let the "circulation" of these games is not so great but what I saw completely "justified" all efforts spent on engine.
 I know it's time well spent.
 So I found a power, and made the engine even